moll/capistrano-rsync/README.md

 [![Gem version](https://badge.fury.io/rb/capistrano-rsync.png)](http://badge.fury.io/rb/capistrano-rsync)

 **Deploy with Rsync** to your server from any local (or remote) repository when using [**Capistrano**](http://www.capistranorb.com/).
 Saves you from having to install Git on your production machine and allows you to customize which files you want to deploy.
-Allows also you to easily precompile things on your local machine before deploying.
+Also allows you to easily precompile things on your local machine before deploying.

 ### Tour
 - Works with the new [**Capistrano v3**](http://www.capistranorb.com/) ([source code](https://github.com/capistrano/capistrano)) versions `>= 3.0.0pre14` and `< 4`.